intherejeet/intherejeet.github.io/_pages/about.md

   - /about.html
 ---

 Hello and welcome!
 I'm **Inderjeet**, a Senior AI Researcher at **Fujitsu Research Europe**, where I'm driving the frontier of AI towards security, reliability, and practicality.
-My work is at the intersection of generative AI and trustworthy computing, with a particular focus on computer vision.
+My work is at the intersection of generative and trustworthy AI.

-## Achievements 🏆
+## Profession Achievements 🏆🔬

-I take immense pride in my contributions to the scientific community, which include filing **8 patents** and publishing **7 papers** in esteemed international conferences and journals.
-My journey in AI is far from monolithic; I've explored multiple domains ranging from sensor fusion to federated learning, deep metric learning, and AI for healthcare.
-But what fuels my drive is not just theory; it's the transformation of theoretical frameworks into actionable, real-world solutions that elevate both business operations and societal well-being.

-## Education 🎓
+My contributions to the scientific community stand as pillars of my commitment to elevating the field of artificial intelligence.
+These achievements aren't just milestones, but small steps in an ongoing journey toward creating transformative and reliable AI solutions.

+### Intellectual Property 📑
+- **Patents**: Successfully filed **8 patents**, covering a diverse range of innovative techniques in AI and computer vision.

+### Scholarly Contributions 📝
+- **Publications**: Authored **7 peer-reviewed papers** presented at esteemed international conferences and top-tier journals.

+### Research Philosophy 🤔
+My work in AI extends beyond academic theory; it involves the practical implementation of these theories into functional applications.
+My goal is to contribute to solutions that address both complex business issues and societal challenges.

+## Academic Excellence: The Foundation of My Journey 🎓🏅

+My academic pursuits have laid a solid foundation for my research and professional accomplishments, earning me distinguished accolades along the way.

+### Postgraduate Studies 📘
+- **Degree**: Master's in Operations Research
+- **Institution**: Indian Institute of Technology Bombay, Mumbai
+- **Honors**: Awarded the **Institute Silver Medal** for highest grade in the batch

+### Undergraduate Studies 📙
+- **Degree**: Bachelor's in Agricultural Engineering
+- **Institution**: Vasantrao Naik Marathawada Agricultural University, Parbhani
-I hold a postgraduate degree in Operations Research from the **Indian Institute of Technology Bombay**, where I was honored with the **Institute Silver Medal**.
-During my undergraduate studies, I set the academic benchmark by earning a **University Gold Medal** for achieving the highest grade point average across the university.
+- **Accolades**: Awarded **University Gold Medal**, symbolizing the highest grade point average across the entire university.

-## Sports & Beyond 🏸
+## Sports & Beyond: A Complementary Journey 🏸🥇🏏🏓🎾

-Sports have been a cornerstone in my life, complementing my professional journey.
-I competed in badminton at the national level during my undergraduate studies in India, earning **silver medals twice**.
-I was also selected for national-level **Kho-Kho games**.
-My postgraduate life was no different, adding a **gold medal** in Kho-Kho during my tenure at IIT Bombay.
+My engagement with sports has been a defining aspect of my life, skillfully balancing and enriching my professional and academic endeavors.

+- **Badminton 🏸:**
+  - *Level*: National-Level Player (Seniors)
+  - *Accolades*: Won **silver medals twice** at university games

+- **Kho-Kho 🏃:**
+  - *Level*: Selected for National-Level Games (Seniors)
+  - *Accolades*:
+    - Selected for **National-Level Kho-Kho games** during undergraduate studies
+    - Clinched a **gold medal in Kho-Kho** while representing **IIT Bombay**

+- **Cricket 🏏:**
+  - *Team*: Represented Alpha Quashers Yokohama Cricket Club, Japan's Division-1 team
+  - *Tenure*: 2021-2023

+- **Table Tennis 🏓:**
+  - *Level*: District-Level Player (Under-14)
+  - *Accolades*: Won **silver medal at district level**

+- **Other Sports 🎾:**
+  - Competent in tennis and various other sports.

 ## Let's Connect! 🌐